Dalia Sofer

 Dalia Sofer (دالیا سوفر, born 1972) is an Iranian-born American writer.

 Early life and education

 Born in Tehran, Iran, she was raised in a Jewish family during revolutionary Iran.
 At age 11 she moved to New York City.
 Later she studied French literature at NYU with a minor in creative writing.
 She received an MFA from Sarah Lawrence College.
 Her first novel, The Septembers of Shiraz, was published in 2007.
+A film adaption, starring Adrien Brody and Salma Hayek in the lead roles, was released in 2015.

 Awards and recognition

 Sofer is the recipient of the 2008 PEN/Robert W. Bingham Prize for The Septembers of Shiraz.
 She has also won a 2007 Whiting Award for fiction, and has been a resident at Yaddo.